Cast iron cooking gear is durable. With proper care, it will last practically forever.

 - Turn off the oven and let the pan cool

 - Handle carefully.
-You may want to repeat steps 4 through 8 for a second coat
+You will want to repeat steps 4 through 8 for multiple coats.
+Scrape the coat with a metal scraper in between coats to make them flat coat